uvarc/rc-learning/content/notes/building-containers/index.md

 ## 4 Best Practices

 While our container is functional, there is a lot of room for improvement.
-We shall take a look at some important best practices for writing Dockerfiles.
+We shall look at some important best practices for writing Dockerfiles.

 ### 0. Package manager cache busting